Andi Herzog: International career

 Herzog made his debut for Austria in an April 1988 friendly match against Greece and was a participant at the 1990 and 1998 World Cups, scoring one goal in the latter tournament, a spot kick against Italy.
 Herzog surpassed striker Anton Polster's appearances record for Austria in May 2002 when winning his 96th against Germany.
 His last international was an April 2003 friendly match against Scotland.
 He altogether earned 103 caps, scoring 26 goals, making him Austria's most capped player until Marko Arnautović overtook with his 104th Austria cap on 26 September 2022.

 Managerial career

 On 23 January 2015, Herzog was named coach of USA's under 23s.

-On 1 August 2018, Herzog was announced as coach of Israel's national team, a move which was divisive due to his last minute strike to deny them a play off place in their 2002 World Cup qualifier.
-Famous midfielder Eyal Berkovic said of the appointment, "Whoever made this decision needs urgent psychiatric attention, I can't think of any other explanation for the appointment.
+On 1 August 2018, Herzog was announced as coach of Israel's national team, a move which was divisive due to his last minute goal in the final game of the 2002 World Cup qualifier to deny Israel a place in the play-offs.
+Midfielder Eyal Berkovic said of the appointment, "Whoever made this decision needs urgent psychiatric attention, I can't think of any other explanation for the appointment.
 It's a huge disgrace."
 On 24 June 2020, he left his position after almost two years in charge, while Israel's Sports Director and Austrian colleague of his Willibald Ruttensteiner replaced him as Israel's head coach.